enonic/starter-react4xp/README.md

 This starter provides the building blocks for client- and serverside React support in Enonic XP: a build setup with [a library](https://github.com/enonic/lib-react4xp) and a few [companion NPM packages](https://github.com/enonic/lib-react4xp#npm-package-overview).
 This compiles and serves JSX-format React components from Enonic XP 7.

+To make it easier to get started, a simple example part with react rendering and a barebone page controller is included.

+Easy setup:

+- Start XP
+- Enter Content Studio
+- Add a Site.
+Give it a display name and activate this starter app.
+- Select the "Default Page" page controller
+- You now see a drag and drop region.
+Insert a part.
+- In the dropdown menu, choose the "Hello React" part.

 ## Versions and compatibility